just96/TODO/README.md

 # TODO List App

-A simple **web-based TODO List** built with **JavaScript** that allows you to manage tasks, edit them, and track their creation time.
+A simple **web-based TODO List** built with **vanilla JavaScript** that allows you to manage tasks, edit them, and track their creation time.
 Tasks are saved in **localStorage**, so they persist across page reloads.

 ## Features